Matigari ma Njiruungi: Plot summary

 The Minister also announces that Mr. William's company has graciously given shares to the great leader and himself, claiming that now the people own part of the company, as the government is their party.

 Matigari confronts the Minister for Truth and Justice directly, calling his government unlawful and accusing him of being part of the oppressing force, which exploits their people.
 The Minister presents Matigari as a madman, before sending him and Ngaruro, who stood up for the workers' rights, to a mental asylum.
 The people at the assembly, however, start singing songs about revolution, which are quickly banned by the Minister.

 After the meeting, the government keeps imposing stricter laws to oppress the people in an effort to eradicate the revolutionary thoughts of the people.
 At the mental hospital, Matigari decides to dig up his weapons and fight the oppressors with violence, as he has realized that words and reasoning alone do not affect them.

 Again, with the help of Guthera and Muriuki, he manages to escape from the mental asylum.
 He plans to get his weapons and attack Mr. Williams' house to take what is his.
 On the way to the tree where his guns are buried, the group manages to steal a Mercedes from a couple having sex in the car, which they later find out belongs to the wife of the Minister of Truth and Justice.
 The news on the radio informs them of Ngaruro's death.

 Matigari is not able to get to the tree, however, after the informer has discovered him.
 Chased by the police, he drives the Mercedes through the front door into Mr. Williams' house.
-On the way, he sees masses of people waiting for a miracle to happen, as the word of his return has spread like wildfire.
+On the way, he sees masses of people waiting for a miracle to happen, as the word of his return has spread.
 The house eventually explodes, but Matigari is able to escape.

 Guthera, Muriuki, and Matigari then try to run away from the police, who are relentlessly chasing them.
 Just before reaching a river, which Matigari says will lead to their safety, he and Guthera are gunned down.
 Their bodies fall into the river and are never found, leading to new myths and legends about Matigari having survived.
 Muriuki, the only one having survived the struggle, eventually reaches the fig tree, digs up Matigari's guns and starts to sing the song of victory.